NPS-SFAN/SFAN_AGOL_Portal_ETL/README.md

+# Branch specifically modified to import the NSOW 2026v1.2 schema - 20260819

 # SFAN_AGOL_Portal ETL
 San Francisco Bay Area Network AGOL and Portal Extract Transform and Load routines.
 As of 2/15/2026 - Snowy Plover PORE ETL workflow has been developed, updates for Nest Photos and Nest Summary added - KRS.\